Sabbath School

-Sabbath School is a function of the Seventh-day Adventist Church, Seventh Day Baptist, Church of God (Seventh-Day), some other sabbatarian denominations, usually comprising a song service and Bible study lesson on the Sabbath.
+Sabbath school is a function of the Seventh-day Adventist Church, Seventh Day Baptist, Church of God (Seventh-Day), and some other sabbatarian denominations, usually comprising a song service and Bible study lesson on the Sabbath.
 It is usually held before the church service on Saturday morning, but this may vary.

-It includes programs that are Bible based, to foster Christian growth.
-This period usually lasts for a period of 1 hour 40 minutes.
-During this time the "lesson study" is also conducted.
+It includes programs that are Bible-based to foster Christian growth and include study of the Bible.

 Activities

-Sabbath School usually begins at 9:30am or 10:30am on Saturday mornings before the worship service starts.
-The Sabbath School service for adults typically has two portions.
+Sabbath school usually begins on Saturday mornings before the worship service starts.
+The Sabbath school service for adults typically has two portions.
 The first portion begins with a song service, followed by a mission emphasis and a short talk.
 The second, and larger portion, is the lesson study.
-Different churches conduct Sabbath School in many ways, mostly teaching on the same topic or reading in a given week, as each quarter of the year has a different theme that reflects Bible, doctrinal, or church lifestyle teachings.
-The lesson booklet is called the "quarterly."
+Different churches conduct Sabbath school in many ways, mostly teaching on the same topic or reading in a given week, as each quarter of the year has a different theme that reflects Bible, doctrinal, or church lifestyle teachings.
+The lesson booklet is called the Quarterly.

-Sabbath School may be conducted in one large class, or the congregation may separate into smaller groups for discussion in the sanctuary or in different rooms.
-Participation is not restricted to Church members.
+Sabbath school may be conducted in one large class, or the congregation may separate into smaller groups for discussion in the sanctuary or in different rooms.
+Participation is not restricted to church members.
 Young people often meet separately.
-After Sabbath School the church service begins, usually at 11:00am.
+After Sabbath school the church service begins.

 On the last Sabbath of the quarter, or the 13th Sabbath, a special collection is taken for a missionary project.
-During the "13th Sabbath Program," youngsters may present a music or acting special based on the subject learned that quarter or explain the traditions and dress in the attire of the countries or world regions which offerings collected will benefit.
-Communion Service preceded by footwashing may take place on or right after the 13th Sabbath.
+During the 13th Sabbath Program, youngsters may present a music or acting special based on the subject learned that quarter or explain the traditions and dress in the attire of the countries or world regions which offerings collected will benefit.
+Communion service preceded by foot-washing may take place on or right after the 13th Sabbath.

 A 2002 worldwide survey of local church leaders estimated that 67% of Adventists, including 63% of under-18s, "attend Sabbath School nearly every week".

 Teachers

-Sabbath School teachers are usually lay people selected by a designated coordinator, board, or committee.
-Normally, the selection is based on a perception of character and ability to teach the Bible rather than formal training in education, although some Sabbath School teachers have a background in education as a result of their occupation.
+Sabbath school teachers are usually lay people selected by a designated coordinator, board, or committee.
+Normally, the selection is based on a perception of character and ability to teach the Bible rather than formal training in education, although some Sabbath school teachers have a background in education as a result of their occupation.
 Some churches offer courses in teaching, or hold teachers' classes to go over the lesson for that Sabbath; other churches allow volunteers who make a profession of faith to teach without training.